- Plan of action

 Maintenance – sooner or later the software need fixing faults or error, and enhancing.

-- Ways of checking that development has been done properly.
+Validation and verification - Ways of checking that development has been done properly.

 Validation – “are we building the product right?”